WebAssembly/design/Rationale.md

 expressions with result values, thus allowing even more opportunities to further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1)).
+`br`-with-value and `if` constructs that return values can model also model `phis` which appear in SSA representations of programs.

 ## Limited Local Nondeterminism